Code of Conduct

 In its credit policy, Resurs has established its credit strategy that aims to govern the focus and scope of the credit risk that the bank wants to expose itself to in order to achieve its overall business and profitability goals.
 It is fundamental for the credit strategy to have a well-diversified loan portfolio that provides the sought-after level of profitability with a collective credit risk in relation to our margins.

-Resurs Holding has signed the UN corporate sustainability initiative, the Global Compact, and has therefore committed to compliance with the ten principles that cover human rights, labour, environment and anti-corruption.
-Alongside the UN Sustainable Development Goals, Resurs Group’s Code of Conduct and Resurs Group’s guidelines and policies create the framework for the Group’s sustainability agenda.
+Resurs Holding has signed the UN’s initiative for responsible business, Global Compact, and has thus committed itself to complying with the ten principles that cover human rights, working conditions, environment, and anti-corruption.
+Together with the UN’s global goals for sustainable development, Resurs’ code of conduct and Resurs’ guidelines and policies, they set the framework for Resurs’ sustainability work.

-Summary of our guidelines for Diversity and equality
+Summary of our guidelines for diversity and inclusion